yourlabs/django-autocomplete-light/docs/tutorial.rst

 ``Select2ListChoiceField choice_list`` kwarg to avoid unexpected behavior.

-An opt-group version is available in a similar fashion by inheriting Select2GroupListView :
+An opt-group version is available in a similar fashion by inheriting Select2GroupListView.
+For example:

 .. code-block:: python